geraldogenuca/CRUD_api_REST_nodeJS/README.md

 1 - Creating DataBase.

-    To create the database, open the database folder in the project root, then open the "db_api_creater.sql" file, copy everything and it in MySQL WorkBench, or open the "db_ERR.mwb" database model file that is in the same folder and synchronize the file.
+    To create the database, open the database folder in the project root, then open the 'db_api_creater.sql' file, copy everything and it in MySQL WorkBench, or open the 'db_ERR.mwb' database model file that is in the same folder and synchronize the file.

 2 - Configuring Database.